PrimaveraDeveloper/lithium/samples/sample-code-monitoring.md

         public override async Task<IActionResult> DiagnosticsAsync()
         {
             // NOTE:
-            // The diagnostics endpoint tests the same as probe but also tests that
+            // The diagnostics endpoint tests the same as probe but it also tests that
-            // SMS notifications are not getting queueing.
+            // SMS notifications are not queueing.

             // Use probe